Sawyer0/promptshield-beta/docs/api/security.md

   - Claims from the verified ID token are attached to request context and used for tenancy resolution.

 **Protected User Endpoints:**
-- `POST /v1/check` - Security decision API
+- `POST /v1/check` - Security decision API (single payload, aggregate arrays, and NDJSON streaming)
-- `POST /v1/scan` - Batch scanning API
-- `POST /v1/scan/async` - Async job submission

 ### Admin Authentication (Management Endpoints)
 - Bearer token with admin privileges: